Norman Lykes House: History

-The two-story home was designed by Frank Lloyd Wright for his clients Norman and Aimee Lykes in 1959, shortly before Wright died.
+The two-story home was designed by Wright for his clients Norman and Aimee Lykes in 1959, shortly before Wright died.
 Nicknamed the Circular Sun House, it was the last house Wright ever designed.
 Wright selected the site because of its location overlooking Palm Canyon, designing sketches based on the location.
 Wright's apprentice John Rattenbury wrote that Wright had sketched out a plan for two overlapping circles before walking out of his Taliesin West studio in Scottsdale; within two days, he had been hospitalized.
 After Wright's death, the Lykes family hired Rattenbury to take over the design, which was finished in 1967.
 (Note: The author William Allin Storrer gives an alternative date of 1968.)
-The Lykes family used the house for three decades afterward.
+The Lykes family used the house for almost three decades afterward.
 At one point, the house was used as a dormitory for apprentices studying at Taliesin West.

-The Lykes family sold the house in 1992, 1993, or 1994 to Linda Melton, who paid $500,000 for the building.
+The Lykes family sold the house in 1992, 1993, or 1994 to Linda Melton for $500,000.
 Melton had reportedly wanted to own a Wright–designed home for years; according to Mansion Global magazine, she called the house's real-estate agent after driving past the Lykes House and seeing that it was for sale.
 Rattenbury was hired to redesign the interior in 1994, adding a home media room within a former workshop space, as well as increasing the master bedroom's size.
 In addition, two of the bedrooms were merged into a single guest room, and a new heating, ventilation, and air conditioning system was installed.
 The original windows were replaced with movable panels to allow ventilation, while a swimming pool was built within a courtyard.
 The project, which took two years, also involved restoring the remaining rooms to their 1967 appearance.
-The Frank Lloyd Wright Foundation which operated Taliesin West, approved all the modifications.
+The Frank Lloyd Wright Foundation, which operated Taliesin West, approved all the modifications.
 Ron Steege oversaw the renovation, which cost between $300,000 and $400,000.